Malizma333/line-rider-web-guide/pages/scripting_tutorials/layer_automation.md

 ---
 ## Layer Automation

-This section explains the basics of layer automation, which is the technique of hiding and showing layers at specific times.
+This section explains the basics of layer automation, which is the technique of using code to hide and show layers at specific times.

 ### Basics

 This is the basic template for a layer automation function.
-You can set which layers are visible using the id of the layer and the current index in the timeline.
-However, it is somewhat inconvenient to access just these properties, so the next few examples will add some helpful boilerplate functions.
+You can set which layers are visible using the ID of the layer and the current index in the timeline.
+However, it is somewhat inconvenient to access these properties alone.
+The next few examples will add helpful boilerplate functions that expose other properties.

 ```js
 window.getLayerVisibleAtTime = (layerId, frame) => {